 But let’s not forget the men and women of the past that have dedicated themselves to the care and handling of livestock.
 From the Texas trail drivers of the 1880’s to the shepards of biblical times, to the yak herders in Mongolia I am pretty certain there have been a few good ones in all the livestock that have been handled through time.
 It seems a little arrogant to think otherwise.

-So on my part, I am sharing things I have learned through my life from good and bad stockman.
+So for my part, I am sharing things I have learned through my life from good and bad stockman.
 When I give a live demo or write something it is partly how all these experiences have influenced me.
 So thank you to all the folks that have shared the skills of a stockmen with me.
 If you have been dedicated to livestock all your life and have skills share it with others.

 It really bothers me when people say that the stockman of yesterday are not up to par with today’s names in teaching horse and livestock handling.
 When I give a demo or talk publicly about dealing with animals, in my mind all of the great influences of my past are a part of it.
 This is a huge responsibility and I don’t take it lightly.